 Here’s how to smooth out indents in the skin from acne scars:

-There is also fractional laser resurfacing which is a newer technique to stimulate collagen which are often nearly as good as with nonfractional ablative resurfacing, but it may take several treatments to reach that level.
+There is also fractional laser resurfacing, which is a newer technique.
+This can be nearly as good as non-fractional ablative resurfacing, but it may take more treatments to achieve the same results.
 If you decide to proceed with skin resurfacing, you might need to take a number of preparatory steps.
-These include taking an antiviral or antibacterial medication to prevent infection, applying a retinoid skin cream to help prepare the skin, stopping certain medications such as drugs to prevent blood clots.
-Smoking must be stopped too as it can interfere with healing.
+These include taking an antiviral or antibacterial medication to prevent infection, applying a retinoid skin cream to help prepare the skin and stopping certain medications, such as drugs, to prevent blood clots.
+You should definitely stop smoking, too, as it can interfere with healing.

 Need expert advice from a licensed esthetician?
 Schedule a virtual consultation to get customized advice in person, over the phone or online via Skype or FaceTime.

 For more expert advice check out the blog.
 Also sign up for our skin tip e-newsletter, follow Renée Rouleau on Twitter and Instagram and join the discussion on our Facebook page.
 You’ll be your own skin care expert in no time.
 Get the #ReneeRouleauGlow!